Home » Geography » Mid Oceanic Ridges

 Plate tectonics formed an underwater mountain range known as a Mid-Oceanic Ridge.
 It is made up of two mountain chains separated by a large depression.
 Mountain Ranges can have peaks as high as 2,500 metres, and some even rise above the ocean’s surface.

-This article discusses the Mid Ocean Ridges which is one of the Minor Ocean Relief Features that will be useful for the UPSC/IAS exam.
+This article focuses on Mid Ocean Ridges, one of the minor ocean relief features, which will be useful for the UPSC/IAS exam.

 Read More: Major Ocean Relief Features